 5 ways to reduce cost and be better prepared for retirement

 Many Americans are approaching retirement with inadequate savings.
-The fear of running out of money in retirement according to a study done by Allianz of 3000 baby boomers revealed that 60% feared running out of money more than they feared death.
-How real is this problem and what can you do if you’re approaching retirement in the next 10 years or less?
+According to a study by Allianz of 3,000 baby boomers, 60% of respondents feared running out of money more than they feared death.
+How real is this problem, and what can you do if you’re approaching retirement in the next 10 years or less?

-An average of 10,000 baby boomers is turning 65 years old every day.
-This trend will continue to do so for the next 19 years.
+Approximately 10,000 baby boomers turn 65 years old every day.
+This trend is expected to continue for the next 19 years.
 Unfortunately, many baby boomers are unprepared for a comfortable retirement.

 • Only 55% of Americans have some retirement savings